It will only take 8 minutes to read this post!

 8. Do you speak English? (nǐ huì shuō yīng yǔ ma?) 你会说英语吗？

-If you ask this question, you need to be able to understand their response, as they might not say ‘yes’ or ‘no’!
+If you ask this question, you need to understand their response, as they might not say ‘yes’ or ‘no’!

 If they cannot speak English, they will probably respond with: